realchonk/microcoreutils/README.md

 Use <code>make DESTDIR=... install</code>

 ## Programs
-TODO: turn names into links to the corresponding files.
+TODO: turn names into links to the corresponding files.<br>
+TODO 2: add configure option to disable extra programs.<br>
+TODO 3: move these 3 lines into a TODO file.<br>

 | Name | Is finished? | Has man page? | Notes |
 |------|--------------|--------------|--------|